Planck 2013 results. XIV. Zodiacal emission: The Mission

 \subsection{Data Processing}

-The overall HFI data processing is described in~\cite{planck2011-1.7} and~\cite{planck2013-p03}.
-Given the time-dependent nature of the Zodiacal signal seen with the \Planck\ scanning strategy, this analysis is done using the individual survey 1-4 maps.
+HFI data processing is described in~\cite{planck2011-1.7} and~\cite{planck2013-p03}.
+Given the time-dependent nature of the zodiacal signal seen with the \Planck\ scanning strategy, the analysis in this paper is based on individual Survey 1--4 maps.
 This allows us to exclude from the analysis regions of the sky and periods of time where the column of IPD viewed by \Planck\ is not constant.

-The HFI instrument has a number of horns at each measurement frequency \citep[Fig. 9]{planck2013-p03c}.
-Working with individual horn maps, rather than the co-added frequency maps, allows us to adjust the response of each detector so that they are uniform for a source with a Zodiacal spectrum, rather than that used for a CMB spectrum, as is done in the standard processing~\citep{planck2013-p03d}.
-At 100, 143, 217, and 353\,GHz, some of these horns contain two polarization sensitive bolometers~\citep[PSBs;][]{Jones2003}.
-As we are not addressing polarisation here, for those horns that have PSBs, we combine the maps from each of the two detectors within the given horn with a simple average.
+The HFI instrument has multiple horns at each frequency \citep[Fig. 9]{planck2013-p03c}.
+Working with individual horn maps, rather than co-added frequency maps, allows us to adjust the response of each detector for uniform response to the zodiacal spectrum, rather than to the CMB spectrum, as is done in the standard processing~\citep{planck2013-p03d}.
+At 100, 143, 217, and 353\,GHz, some horns couple to two polarization sensitive bolometers~\citep[PSBs;][]{Jones2003}.
+As we are not addressing polarization here, we simply average the maps from a PSB pair.

 As the evaluation of the model to be presented in Sect.~\ref{sec:model} involves calculating emission from a number of points along each line of sight and summing them, the computations are time consuming.
-To mitigate this to some extent, we use $13\parcm7\times13\parcm7$ pixels, rather than the original $1\parcm7\times1\parcm7$ HFI pixels, reducing the number of map pixels from 50 million to a bit less than 800 thousand~\citep[that is, we use HEALPix pixels with $N_\mathrm{side}$ of 256 rather than 2048;][]{gorski2005}.
-While this does reduce our sensitivity to finer scale structures, it is not a serious hindrance, since we will be making comparisons with DIRBE, which had a still larger beam.
-Smaller pixels will be used in future work as more detail is teased out of the data.
+To mitigate this to some extent, we use $13\parcm7\times13\parcm7$ pixels ({\tt HEALPix} $N_{\rm side} = 256$; \citealt{gorski2005}), rather than the original $1\parcm7\times1\parcm7$ HFI pixels ($N_{\rm side} = 2048$), thereby reducing the number of map pixels from 50~million to less than 800~thousand.
+Although this reduces our sensitivity to finer-scale structures, it does not hinder comparisons with DIRBE, which had a still larger beam.
+Smaller pixels will be used in future work, as more detail is teased out of the data.